Brilliant-Portal/Framework/README.md

 BrilliantPortal Framework adds an `is_super_admin` column to the `users` table and model.
 By default, it is set to `false`.

-Super-admins have privilges to do anything in the app, so use these permissions carefully.
+Super-admins have privileges to do **anything** in the app, so use these permissions carefully.

 The `super-admin` capability can be used in authorization checks to determine if a user is a super-admin: